Money Can't Buy Me Love: Contrasting Extravagance and Happiness

 Kroeger's excellent use of symbolism and imagery pervade the chorus, and serve as a satire of what truly creates the dream.
 The current theory that "hilltop houses" and "fifteen cars" create stardom supports Kroeger's thesis that material goods now create a false American Dream.
 This theory seems to have been prevalent for almost a century now, as Gatsby also abides by this wayward theory, as depicted by his flashy rolls-royce, and extravagent home.

-Kroeger continues by alluding to the misconception that partying with "movie stars" and beautiful women also bring stardom, something that is ultimately false, and also seen throughout The Great Gatsby
+Kroeger continues by alluding to the misconception that partying with "movie stars" and beautiful women also bring stardom, something that is ultimately false, and also seen throughout The Great Gatsby.

-Hire eight body guards that love to beat up assholes
+I wanna be great like Elvis without the tassels Hire eight body guards that love to beat up assholes

 The artist references Elvis to keep in sight the ultimate goal of the aspiring stars, yet claims that they don't want the "tassels" which Kroeger uses as a symbol for the work and practice that is required to reach stardom.
 This work seems boring and tedious to the dreamer, and they would rather skip straight to "kingship".
 Nickelback also references superior power, something that gives off an air of importance, yet suggests that the dreamer will leave this "dirty work" to those he hires, much like Gatsby's servants take care of his house, and tom's hulking physical manner.